 The signature funding initiative of the Research Awards Program (RAP), was the CLARIONS Grant Program, which stands for Curing Cutaneous Lymphoma by Advancing Research, Innovation and Offering New Solutions.
 This research grant program supports investigators interested in conducting innovative cutaneous lymphoma research.
 The grants provided helped to uncover causes and improve the treatment and quality of life for patients.
 Leading to the discovery of new avenues for better therapies and, one day, a cure for cutaneous lymphoma are key goals of this program.

-The CLARIONS Research Award Program funded eight researchers, with a total of fourteen awards, equaling $350,000 in direct research support.
+The CLARIONS Research Grant Program funded eight researchers, with a total of fourteen awards, equaling $350,000 in direct research support.
 The Foundation is very proud to have been part of these research efforts.
 We look forward to continuing to share the milestones of this work in our annual Research Report.
 The success of CLARIONS has proven the importance of the the Research Award Program and justified the ongoing need for our future programs.

 “As someone who has worked with the Foundation since its inception, it’s especially rewarding to see the launch of the CLARIONS grant program.
 We’ve been hearing the voices of our patients who have shown tremendous interest in research.
-We are thrilled to bring this program to the cutaneous lymphoma community,” commented Stuart R. Lessin, M.D., President of the Cutaneous Lymphoma Foundation.
+We are thrilled to bring this program to the cutaneous lymphoma community,” commented Stuart R. Lessin, MD, former President of the Cutaneous Lymphoma Foundation.